The 20/20 Experience: Promotion

 Timberlake performing during The 20/20 Experience World Tour, February 2014.

-Timberlake and Wright met with RCA Records heads Peter Edge and Tom Corson in September 2012, to "plot release strategies for the album".
-Wright and RCA Records began discussions with Target and other corporations for marketing plans for the album in November.
-Timberlake, part-owner of the social media site Myspace, put "Suit & Tie" on the splash page with a chance to stream or download the song simply for joining or signing in during the site's reboot in January 2013.
-Timberlake and Jay-Z then performed "Suit & Tie" at the 55th Annual Grammy Awards on February 10, 2013.
+In September 2012, Timberlake and Wright met with RCA Records heads Peter Edge and Tom Corson to "plot release strategies for the album".
+In November that year, Wright and RCA Records began discussions with Target and other corporations to plan marketing for the album.
+Timberlake, part-owner of the social media site Myspace, put "Suit & Tie" on the splash page with a chance to stream or download the song in return for joining the site or signing in during its relaunch in January 2013.
+Timberlake and Jay-Z performed "Suit & Tie" at the 55th Annual Grammy Awards on February 10, 2013.
 They performed the song again during Timberlake's hosting of Saturday Night Live on March 9, 2013.
-Timberlake debuted the live performance of the second single "Mirrors" at the Brit Awards 2013 ceremony at the O2 Arena in London on February 20, 2013.
+Timberlake debuted the live performance of the second single, "Mirrors", at the Brit Awards 2013 ceremony at The O2 Arena, London, on February 20, 2013.
 He sang two songs from the album, "Pusher Love Girl" and "That Girl", during the Super Bowl XLVII weekend.

-Timberlake performed a preview concert at the Roseland Ballroom on May 5, 2013.
+Timberlake performed a preview concert at Roseland Ballroom on May 5, 2013.
 He held a one-off concert in Dublin, Ireland at Phoenix Park on July 10, 2013.
-On February 22, 2013, it was announced that Timberlake and Jay-Z would embark on the Legends of the Summer Stadium Tour, a co-headlining series of concerts.
-He headlined the 2013 Yahoo Wireless Festival at Queen Elizabeth Olympic Park for two of the three nights of the festival.
-The first was July 12, where he headlined alone.
-The second was July 14, where he headlined with Jay-Z. It served as a preview for the Legends of the Summer tour, which kicked off July 17, in Toronto, Ontario, Canada.
+On February 22, 2013, it was announced Timberlake and Jay-Z would embark on the Legends of the Summer Stadium Tour, a co-headlining series of concerts.
+He headlined the 2013 Yahoo Wireless Festival at Queen Elizabeth Olympic Park, London, for two of the festival's three nights; July 12, where he headlined alone and July 14, where he headlined with Jay-Z. It served as a preview for the Legends of the Summer Tour, which began on July 17 in Toronto, Ontario.

-To promote the album further, Timberlake announced on May 5, 2013, that he would embark on The 20/20 Experience World Tour, his second concert tour on a global scale.
-Promoted primarily by AEG Live, the tour would debut on October 31, 2013, in Montreal, just two months after the Legends of the Summer tour concluded.
-Twenty-two additional dates were also announced across Canada and the United States, ending on February 10, 2014, in Omaha, Nebraska.
+To further promote the album, Timberlake announced on May 5, 2013, that he would embark on The 20/20 Experience World Tour, his second global concert tour that was promoted primarily by AEG Live.
+The tour debuted on October 31, 2013, in Montreal, two months after the Legends of the Summer Tour concluded.
+Twenty-two additional North American dates were announced, ending on February 10, 2014, in Omaha, Nebraska.
 Several dates were made available for pre-sale for members of The Tennessee Kids, Timberlake's official fan club.
-Timberlake's official website noted that, while unannounced, additional dates in Europe, South America and Australia would follow.
+According to Timberlake's official website, additional unannounced dates in Europe, South America, and Australia would follow.
 Timberlake headlined the iTunes Festival in September 2013.